lip6/ITSTools/README.md

 # ITSTools
-A multi-formalism, multi-solution model-checker centered on the language GAL
+A multi-formalism, multi-solution model-checker centered on the language GAL.

 See our main homepage for details : http://ddd.lip6.fr